Pax Americana: Interwar period

 Between World War I and World War II, America also sought to continue to preserve Pax America as a corollary to the Monroe Doctrine.
 Some sought the peaceful and orderly evolution of existing conditions in the western hemisphere and nothing by immediate changes.
 Before 1917, the position of the United States government and the feelings of the nation in respect to the "Great War" initially had properly been one of neutrality.
 Its interests remained untouched, and nothing occurred of a nature to affect those interests.

+Pax Americana was not just an idea reserved for the United States government.
+Business leaders from across the major corporations in the US all sought to steer America into a time of Pax Americana.
+For them by creating better trading conditions through peace and stability, they could expand their own businesses and maintain US superiority in the global stage.
+As the United States government had close ties to the largest businesses in America, it was easier for these businesses to sway political acts in their favour.
+These businesses also helped create the conditions for Pax Americana using foreign investments, loans and trade to secure influence without military commitment.

 The average American's sympathies, on the other hand, if the feelings of the vast majority of the nation had been correctly interpreted, was with the Allied (Entente) Powers.
 The population of the United States was revolted at the ruthlessness of the Prussian doctrine of war, and German designs to shift the burden of aggression encountered skeptical derision.
 The American populace saw themselves safeguarding liberal peace in the Western World.
-To this end, the American writer Roland Hugins stated:

-The truth is that the United States is the only high-minded Power left in the world.
-It is the only strong nation that has not entered on a career of imperial conquest, and does not want to enter on it. [...]
-There is in America little of that spirit of selfish aggression which lies at the heart of militarism.
-Here alone exists a broad basis for "a new passionate sense of brotherhood, and a new scale of human values."
-We have a deep abhorrence of war for war's sake; we are not enamored of glamour or glory.
-We have a strong faith in the principle of self-government.
-We do not care to dominate alien peoples, white or colored; we do not aspire to be the Romans of tomorrow or the "masters of the world."
-The idealism of Americans centers in the future of America, wherein we hope to work out those principles of liberty and democracy to which we are committed.
-This political idealism, this strain of pacifism, this abstinence from aggression and desire to be left alone to work out our own destiny, has been manifest from the birth of the republic.
-We have not always followed our light, but we have never been utterly faithless to it.
+To this end, the American writer Roland Hugins stated that the United States is the only strong nation that has not entered on a career of imperial conquest and does not aspire to be the Romans of tomorrow or the "masters of the world".
+There is in America little of militarism, the Americans are not enamored of glamour or glory.
+Their desire to be left alone to work out their own destiny has been manifest from the birth of the republic.

 It was observed during this time that the initial defeat of Germany opened a moral recasting of the world.
 The battles between Germans and Allies were seen as far less battles between different nations than they represent the contrast between Liberalism and reaction, between the aspirations of democracy and the Wilhelminism gospel of iron.

+According to Swen Holdar, the founder of geopolitics Rudolf Kjellen (1864–1922) predicted the era of US global supremacy using the term Pax Americana shortly after World War I. Writing in 1945, Ludwig Dehio remembered that the Germans used the term Pax Anglosaxonica in a sense of Pax Americana since 1918: